arisovanastasia/diploma/README.md

 # Diploma_project

 Graduation project at University.
-Developed an android app for sport competitions.
+An android app for sport competitions is developed.